 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
+I say "good morning"
-Good morning to Arviarmiut. (interpretation ends) My questions are for the Minister of Human Resources, and they pertain to Return to Oral Question 596 - 6(2).

-That was a return to oral questions about the government staff houses being used by Nunavut Housing Corporation.
+to the people of Arviat. (interpretation ends) Mr. Speaker, my questions are for the Minister of Human Resources and they pertain to Return to Oral Question 596 - 6(2).
+That was a return to oral about the government staff houses being used by the Nunavut Housing Corporation.

-In the minister's reply, the minister stated "Nunavut Housing Corporation allowed NCCD to utilize two government staff housing units in Arviat for approximately four weeks during the assembly of two modular units."
+In the minister's reply, the minister stated, "The Nunavut Housing Corporation allowed the NCCD to utilize" two government "staff housing units in Arviat for approximately four weeks during the assembly of two modular units."

-Mr. Speaker, I would like to get the confirmation from the minister whether NCC is still using the staff housing, because this refers to past tense, and I believe that modular units are being used now.
-Last night, there was the telehandler and the construction type vehicle in front of the staff housing, and this morning they were not there, and they were at the construction site of NCC.

-Can the minister confirm whether these government staff houses are still being utilized by NCC Development Corporation?
+Mr. Speaker, I would like to get confirmation from the minister whether the NCC is still using the staff housing because this refers to past tense and I believe that modular units are being used now.
+Last night there was a telehandler and a construction type vehicle in front of the staff housing, and this morning they were not there and they were at the construction site of the NCC.
+Can the minister confirm whether these government staff houses are still being utilized by the NCC Development Corporation?
 Thank you.